This design is the thirty-sixth and last of thirty-six woodblock prints in Rakusan's second main sequence series,

 design of the 136 Hollyhock

 The 136 Hollyhock theme is one of the many entirely regular themes represented by a complete fan quintet and a color woodblock print.
 All five Fan Series designs have seal C which indicates carving dates between the last months of 1933 and the end of the first quarter of 1934.
 However, the 36 Series design 136 has seal B which indicates a later carving period closer to the time of publication.
+Despite the early completion of many of its wooden blocks, Rakusan delayed printing and distribution of the prints in what became the 136 Hollyhock theme until the following year.
+It was eventually grouped with other summer season themes at the end of the series.

 At least some of the hollyhock designs in this theme were adapted from sketches originally created in the late 1920s during the planning of design 13 in the earlier 100 Series (see below).